June 22, 2024

 At least nine teams that made the 2024 NCAA Tournament are taking foreign tours this summer, including Elite Eight participant LSU and Sweet 16 participant Stanford.
 LSU will visit Croatia and Greece from July 31 to Aug.
 11, and Stanford will head to Italy from Aug.
 18 to 28.

 In addition, Saint Mary’s will take the first foreign tour in program history when it heads to Italy on Monday.
+Purdue Fort Wayne will also take its first-ever tour a little later in the summer, as the Mastodons will travel to Italy on July 28.

 Europe is by far the most popular continent for foreign tours, but teams are also traveling to destinations in Asia, Australia, Central America and North America.
-Greece (at least 11 teams visiting), Croatia (10) and Italy (eight) are the most popular countries, just as they were in 2023.
+Greece (at least 11 teams visiting), Croatia (10) and Italy (10) are the most popular countries, just as they were in 2023.

 Maine traveled the farthest for its tour of Australia.
 The first leg of the trip, from Orono, Maine, to Sydney, Australia, took the Black Bears 31 hours.
 In contrast, North Carolina A&T won’t even change time zones to go to the Bahamas in August.
 Wichita State will also stay relatively close to home when it visits the U.S. Virgin Islands in July and August.